ArminKleinert/NeonLyra/README.md

 # NeonLyra

-Lyra is a lisp I make for fun and learning.
+Lyra is a lisp I made for fun and learning.
 NeonLyra is an improved version.

 Current stable version: 0.1.9
 Current version: 0.2.0